 Influenza can cause severe illness in some populations.
-Adults 65 years of age and older, babies and children up to 5 years old, pregnant people, anyone with chronic conditions like heart disease, asthma, and diabetes, people at high risk of COVID-19 related illness, and people who live or care for those at high risk of influenzas-related complications or hospitalization.
+This includes adults 65 years of age and older, babies and children up to 5 years old, pregnant people, anyone with chronic conditions like heart disease, asthma, and diabetes, people at high risk of COVID-19 related illness, and people who live or care for those at high risk of influenza-related complications or hospitalization.